Lynx Healthcare pain management clinic in Spokane Valley and Kennewick to close on September 8

 Health practitioners treating displaced patients are not in danger of disciplinary action from the state’s Medical Commission.
 This protection extends to all activities related to ordering, prescribing, dispensing, or administering controlled substances, including opioids, within the bounds of legitimate medical purposes and professional practice.

-Lynx Healthcare has issued a notice on its website detailing the impending closures.
-This notice provides patients with essential guidance on securing a final appointment, procuring medical records, and identifying alternative pain clinic options available in the vicinity.
+Lynx Healthcare issued a notice detailing the impending closures.
+This notice provided patients with essential guidance on securing a final appointment, procuring medical records, and identifying alternative pain clinic options available in the vicinity.

 There are potential dangers associated with the abrupt cessation of prescribed pain medication, particularly for those who have been on these medications for extended periods or at high doses.
 The abrupt discontinuation could lead to withdrawal symptoms and heightened health risks, including potential for elevated risk of overdose and suicide.